jwittekind/graphql-typescript-client/README.md

 # Type GraphQL Client

-This is decent draft of a new way to use GraphQL with apollo.
+This is a decent draft of a new way to use GraphQL with apollo.
 With this module i'd like to take a first step, so that graphql can be used with typescript more easily.